jh1993/UnderusedOptions/README.txt

 Floating Eye:
 - Independent Eye (3 SP): The floating eye now has an attack with unlimited range that deals 2 arcane damage.
+- Eternal Gaze (2 SP): When the floating eye loses an [eye] buff, that buff will be reapplied with unlimited duration.

 Flock of Eagles:
 - Dive Attack upgrade folded into the base spell.